 ADDITIONAL RESOURCE: How a Georgia Middle School Boosted Reading Comprehension by 10%.

 Many teachers use Venn diagrams to help students comprehend similarities and differences.
-In fact, Venn diagrams can be extremely beneficial for understanding numerous concepts in science, technology, engineering, and mathematics (STEM).
+Venn diagrams can be extremely beneficial for understanding numerous concepts in science, technology, engineering, and mathematics (STEM).

 7. Write or Present a Book Summary

 The act of recounting a story in one’s own words is an excellent active reading strategy.
-Teachers and parents can easily adjust activities to accommodate first-time readers as well as students who are more advanced.
+Teachers and parents can easily adjust activities to accommodate first-time readers as well as more advanced students.

 One of the major early contributions to the art and science of active reading is the SQ3R method, which stands for:

 Dr. Francis Pleasant Robinson, a psychology professor at Ohio State University, developed the method during World War II when military personnel were tasked with fully comprehending technical training manuals as quickly as possible.
 SQ3R is considered one of the first documented systematic approaches for developing active reading strategies.
 Adult literacy expert and cognitive scientist Thomas G. Sticht referred to this strategic method as, “The reading formula that helped to win World War II.”

 The present-day active reading strategies that we shared above overlap with Dr. Robinson’s method in many ways.
 Many middle school, high school, and college students still use the SQ3R approach.